Latest Our Community News

 Community directors are better equipped to crack the code when it comes to regulation, data, culture, media, finances, legal challenges, their internal politics, and much more, following ICDA's recent conference in Melbourne.

-PREVENT: Avoiding scandal by promoting good culture
+LEGAL THREATS: Avoiding scandal by promoting good culture

 Changing your company culture may help you prevent sexual harassment and child protection failures in the workplace, according to Moores principal lawyers Catherine Brooks and Skye Rose.

 KEYNOTE: How Susan Pascoe sees the future for NFPs

 Community directors face an unprecedented burden of increased regulation, decreased funding and low community trust, according to the former commissioner of the Australian Charities and Not-for-profits Commission, Susan Pascoe.